SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 RUN mkdir /nodes
 ```

+And we can do a little bit of cleanup in some files.
+In [ha/services/ha/run](ha/services/ha/run), you can
+remove the two lines above `TODO: [CFG] Remove the following two lines`.

 We are ready to build and test our `ha` image.
 Let's proceed the same as the [previous task](#ttb).
 You should keep track the same outputs for the deliverables.
 You will have to replace
 the file in the `cat` command.